cormullion/juliamonomaster/website/index.md

 Browser-based editors such as VS Code support many OpenType features in their editor windows, but not so much in the terminal emulator/console windows.
 They provide a settings area where you can type CSS or JSON selectors to control the appearance of features, and you’ll have to know the feature codes.
 (See [this section](/faq/#how_do_i_control_features_in_vs_code_or_css).)
 Some features are opt in, others are opt out; this too can vary from application to application.

-Terminal/console applications also vary a lot. [wezterm](https://wezfurlong.org/wezterm/) is cross-platform and provides excellent font support.
+Terminal/console applications also vary a lot. [wezterm](https://wezfurlong.org/wezterm/) is cross-platform and provides excellent font support, as does [ghostty](https://ghostty.org).
 On MacOS the **Terminal** and **iTerm** applications try to offer controls for OpenType features, with varying degrees of success.
-On Linux, some terminal applications such as [Konsole](https://konsole.kde.org) and [Kitty](https://sw.kovidgoyal.net/kitty/#font-control) offer quite good OpenType support, but others such as [Alacritty](https://github.com/alacritty/alacritty) offer little or none, as yet. [^terminal]
+On Linux, some terminal applications such as [Konsole](https://konsole.kde.org) and [Kitty](https://sw.kovidgoyal.net/kitty/#font-control) offer quite good OpenType support, but others such as [Alacritty](https://github.com/alacritty/alacritty) offer little or none, as yet.
+And the situation changes all the time. [^terminal]

-If the application allows, you should be able to switch the `calt` contextual ligatures off, particularly since a few people won’t like any of them in their code.
+If the application allows, you should be able to switch the `calt` contextual alternates off, which is useful for people who don't like any of them in their code.

 You can swtich the **calt** set off using CSS (see [here](/faq/#how_do_i_control_features_in_css_in_juno_or_vs_code)).
 You can enable one or more of the alternative stylistic sets.